flatsurf/e-antic/doc/manual/libeantic/overview_cxx.md

 [e-antic/renf_class.hpp]() and [e-antic/renf_elem_class.hpp]() respectively.

 To work with e-antic, you first need to create a number field.
-Typically, by providing a minimal polynomial and approximation of one of its roots.
+Typically, by providing a minimal polynomial and an approximation of one of its roots.

 Once a [eantic::renf_class]() has been initialized, its elements can be created with the various [eantic::renf_elem_class]() contructors.
-Lifetime of all these objects is taken care of by smart pointers, so you usually, do not need to worry about allocating and freeing resources manually.
+Lifetime of all these objects is taken care of by smart pointers, so you usually do not need to worry about allocating and freeing resources manually.

 ## Example